ngx-api-utils/ngx-api-utils/README.md

 # ngx-api-utils

-Quickly integrate any HTTP API (REST, Ajax, and any other) with [Angular](https://angular.io/) using this not strongly opinionated library of utilities and helpers.
+ngx-api-utils is a lean library of utilities and helpers to quickly integrate any HTTP API (REST, Ajax, and any other) with [Angular](https://angular.io/).

 Inspired by:

 - https://github.com/auth0/angular2-jwt
 - https://angular.io/guide/http#intercepting-requests-and-responses.